junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 • Breast milk has things in it (antibodies) that help protect the baby against certain illnesses, such as diarrhea, measles, and polio.

 The mother should give her breast to the baby as soon as he is born.
 For the first few days the mother’s breasts usually produce very little milk.
 This is normal.
-She should continue to nurse her baby often—at least every two hours.
+She should continue to nurse her baby often, at least every two hours.
 The baby’s sucking will help her produce more milk.
 If the baby seems healthy, gains weight, and wets her diaper (nappy) regularly, the mother is producing enough milk.

 It is best for the baby if the mother gives him only breast milk for the first 6 months.
 After that, she should continue to breastfeed her baby, but should begin to give him other nourishing foods also (see p.
 122).
 Mothers with HIV should stop breastfeeding when the baby is 12 months old if they can give enough other nutritious foods.